NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

    parallel_sfs --estimate-height-errors -i sfs_dem.tif \
     -o sfs_error/run <other options as above>

-See the :numref:`sfs` describing how the estimation is implemented.
+See :numref:`sfs` describing how the estimation is implemented.
 This uncertainty may be somewhat optimistic (:cite:`jindal2024measuring_v2`).

-A useful exercise may be to run SfS with two sets of images, each with diverse-enough illumination conditions, and compare the produced terrain models, and see how that compares with the estimated uncertainty map.
+A useful exercise can be to run SfS with two sets of images, each with diverse-enough illumination conditions, compare the produced terrain models, and see how that compares with the estimated uncertainty map.